Matrix similarity

-Similar matrices represent the same linear map under two (possibly) different bases, with P being the change of basis matrix.
+Two matrices are similar if and only if they represent the same linear map under two possibly different bases, with P being the change-of-basis matrix.

 A transformation A ↦ P^{−1}AP is called a similarity transformation or conjugation of the matrix A. In the general linear group, similarity is therefore the same as conjugacy, and similar matrices are also called conjugate; however, in a given subgroup H of the general linear group, the notion of conjugacy may be more restrictive than similarity, since it requires that P be chosen to lie in H.